makicamel/ruby-advent-calendar-2024/README.md

 Build an advent calendar with Ruby.
+Complete version is 6.rb.

 ```shell
 $ ruby 1.rb